Milford, Pennsylvania

-Milford is a borough in Pike County, Pennsylvania, United States, and the county seat.
-Its population was 1,103 at the 2020 census.
-Located on the upper Delaware River, Milford is part of the New York metropolitan area.
+Milford is a borough that is located in Pike County, Pennsylvania, United States, and the county seat.
+Its population was 1,103 at the time of the 2020 census.

+Situated near the upper Delaware River, Milford is part of the New York metropolitan area.

 History

-The area along the Delaware River had long been settled by the Lenape, an Algonquian-speaking indigenous tribe that lived in the mid-Atlantic coastal areas at the time of European colonization.
+The area along the Delaware River where the community of Milford is located had long been settled by the Lenape, an Algonquian-speaking indigenous tribe that lived in the mid-Atlantic coastal areas at the time of European colonization.
 The English also called them the Delaware, after the river they named for colonial leader Thomas West, 3rd Baron De La Warr, the Delaware.

 Milford was founded in 1796 by Judge John Biddis, one of Pennsylvania's first four circuit judges.
 He named the settlement after his ancestral home in Wales.

 Milford has a large number of buildings of historical significance, many constructed in the nineteenth century and early twentieth centuries.
 Some are listed on the National Register of Historic Places, while numerous others are included in the Milford Historic District.
 Of the 655 buildings in the district, 400 of them have been deemed to be historically significant.
 The district is characterized by a variety of Late Victorian architecture.

-Grey Towers National Historic Site, the ancestral home of Gifford Pinchot, noted conservationist, two-time Governor of Pennsylvania, and first head of the U.S. Forest Service, is located in Milford.
+The Grey Towers National Historic Site, the ancestral home of Gifford Pinchot, noted conservationist, two-time governor of Pennsylvania, and first head of the U.S. Forest Service, is located in Milford.
 It was designed by architect Richard Morris Hunt has been designated a National Historic Site.

-From 1904 to 1926, Grey Towers was the site of summer field study sessions for the Master's program of the Yale School of Forestry, together with the Forester's Hall, a commercial building that was adapted and expanded for this purpose.
+From 1904 to 1926, Grey Towers was the site of summer field study sessions for the Master's degree program of the Yale School of Forestry, together with the Forester's Hall, a commercial building that was adapted and expanded for this purpose.
 Jervis Gordon Grist Mill Historic District, Hotel Fauchere and Annex, Metz Ice Plant, and Pike County Courthouse are also listed on the National Register of Historic Places.
 Nearby is Arisbe, the home of Charles S. Peirce, a prominent logician, philosopher and scientist in the late 19th century, and another NRHP property.